bihealth/bih-cluster/bih-cluster/docs/slurm/migrating.md

 # Migrating to Slurm

-This page describes (an updated) list of steps that are commonly needed to migrate from SGE to Slurm.
+This page describes list of steps that are commonly needed to migrate from SGE to Slurm.

+:spider_web: This section is deprecated and will be removed soon.

 ## Summary